trinity-tech-io/feeds-service/README.md

 =====================
 ## 1. Introduction

-Feeds dApp is an update-to-date social dApp soultion with characteristics of access with DIDs, dentralized servers,  you-own-your-data and more.
+Feeds dApp is an update-to-date social dApp solution with characteristics of access with DIDs, decentralized servers,  you-own-your-data and more.
 Where feeds service/node is backend service for front feeds dApp on mobile devices.
-Anyone who is inetresting to feeds want to share his great ideas with his friends or even with public,  he is recommended to setup his  own feeds service/node and "speak" on your own feeds with comfortable name.
+Anyone who is interesting to feeds want to share his great ideas with his friends or even with public,  he is recommended to setup his  own feeds service/node and "speak" on your own feeds with comfortable name.
 And remember, you will own your all datum from your feeds.

-## 3. Build from source
+## 2. Build from source

 We assumed that you already installed feeds dApp on your mobile device, and want built feeds service to experience the whole dApp in the next.